rust-lang/rust/src/doc/reference.md

 ```

 * Paths starting with the keyword `super` begin resolution relative to the
   parent module.
-Each further identifier must resolve to an item
+Each further identifier must resolve to an item.

 ```rust
 mod a {